toshokan/indirect-once/README.md

 ### Behaviour

-In either style, the function specified in the `resolver` argument (of the macro or attribute) will be called at most once the first time the newly-declared function is called.
+In either style, the function specified in the `resolver` argument (of the macro or attribute) will be called at most once, the first time the newly-declared function is called.

 By default, the implementation uses `std::sync::Once`, but the `parking-lot` feature replaces this with a `parking_lot::Once`-based backend instead.
 In either case, once the resolver has run once, this should be a simple atomic load.